IRetr-0/cs-money-pattern-finder/README.md

 Here's what all the files do -

 delImages - Deletes all the images from all the subfolders.
-Please run this BEFORE using the other files.

 getImages - Downloads the database(json) that contains all items from the site and downloads the screenshots for all the unique weapons you want

 processImages - Resizes, crops and concatenates all screenshots into one.
-You can find a "mega image" that you can use to sanity check the OCR text on the folder \images\resize\crop\megaimage - Otherwise I chose to read each image individually on the next file since it wielded better results
+You can find a "mega image" that you can use to sanity check the OCR text on the folder \images\resize\crop\megaimage .
+I chose to read each image individually on the next file since it got better results

 readImages - Analises each image and spits out text of what it thinks is on the image.
 I got this to a 'GOOD' degree of accuracy but it can still mess up, future updates MIGHT (lol no) fix this issue.

-zoutput.txt is what it spits out.
+zoutput.txt is the text that gets spat out.

 This was made in python 3.7.#
 You'll need some stuff to run it: